kjspring/dsc-phase-1-project-v2-4/README.md

 ## Data Analysis and Recommendations

 ### Movie genre does not have an effect on IMDb
-* More profitable movies do not on average much difference in user ranking
+* More profitable movies do not on average have much difference in user ranking

 ![IMDb Ranking by Movie Genre](./img/fig/barplot_genre_ranking.png)